 “Humans are born completely dependent and are hard-wired to learn from the ones they depend upon.”
-These words from Hall and Merkert set up the understanding that as parents, as the ones that a child depends on, it is essential to understand that the child is constantly learning from its caregiver: from the caregiver’s words, actions, attitude, demeanor, and responses.
-They see what works and they see what doesn’t, and adapt themselves accordingly.
+These words from Hall and Merkert set up the understanding that as parents, as the ones that a child depends on, it is essential to understand that the child is constantly learning from his or her caregiver: from the caregiver’s words, actions, attitude, demeanor, and responses.
+They see what works and they see what doesn’t and adapt themselves accordingly.

 It is necessary for parents to understand that their adopted and foster children may have previously learned from caregivers that were not positive role models and from situations that were not healthy, safe, or appropriate.
 So show them what works.
 Show them what it looks like to be healthy, positive adults that maintain their composure in the face of intense adversity.